 - Androctonus amoreuxi, and Androctonus baluchicus: Severe envenoming possible, potentially lethal.
 Severe envenoming may produce direct or indirect cardio toxicity, with cardiac arrhythmias, cardiac failure.
-Hypovolaemic hypotension possible in severe cases due to fluid loss through vomiting and sweating.

-- Compsobuthus rugosulus, Mesobuthus caucasicus, Mesobuthus eupeus, Mesobuthus

-Page 16 of 23

-Reviewed by CENTCOM SG (03 September 2014)

-Final Approval Date (22 January 2015)

-macmahoni, Orthochirus afghanus, Orthochirus bicolor, Orthochirus.
-Jalalabadensis, Orthochirus pallidus, Orthochirus samrchelsis and Orthochirus scrobiculosus: There are a number of dangerous Buthid scorpions, but there are also some known to cause minimal effects only.
-Without clinical data it is unclear where these species fit within that spectrum.

-- Hottentotta alticola, and Hottentotta saulcyi: Moderate envenoming possible but unlikely to prove lethal.
-Stings by these scorpions are likely to cause only short lived local effects, such as pain, without systemic effects. - Scorpiops afghanus: Mild envenoming only, not likely to prove lethal.
+Hypovolaemic hypotension possible in severe cases due to fluid loss through vomiting and sweating. - Buthacus striffleri, Compsobuthus afghanus, Compsobuthus rugosulus, Mesobuthus caucasicus, Mesobuthus eupeus, Mesobuthus macmahoni, Orthochirus bicolor.
+There are a number of dangerous Buthid scorpions, but there are also some known to cause minimal effects only.
+Without clinical data it is unclear where these species fit within that spectrum. - Hottentotta alticola, and Hottentotta saulcyi: Moderate envenoming possible but unlikely to prove lethal.
 Stings by these scorpions are likely to cause only short lived local effects, such as pain, without systemic effects.